udhav-kardile/CDAC-Project/README.md

-# 🛒 Brazilian Olist E-Commerce Analytics Platform
+# 🛒 Brazilian Olist E-Commerce Analytics

-## 🚀 Project Overview
+##  Project Overview
-An end-to-end data science solution on the Olist Brazilian e-commerce dataset.
-It integrates multiple pipelines, ML models, and dashboards to generate insights for e-commerce platforms.
+This project uses past data from Olist to find useful insights with the help of data analysis, machine learning, and easy-to-understand visuals made in Power BI.

+Key Components of the Project:

+- Sentiment Analysis:
+Analyzed customer reviews to understand opinions and satisfaction levels.
+- Time Series Forecasting:
+Predicted future trends like order volume and revenue using historical data patterns.
+- Customer, Seller & Product Segmentation:
+Grouped customers, sellers, and products based on behavior and characteristics for better targeting.
+- Delay Delivery Analysis (Prevention):
+Identified and analyzed factors causing delays in delivery using Spark SQL.

 ---

-## 📷 Snapshots
+##  Snapshots

 ### 1. Power BI Dashboard
 ![Power BI Dashboard](images/dashboard.png)